operator-framework/java-operator-sdk/docs/documentation/workflows.md

 ## Common Principles

 - **As complete as possible execution** - when a workflow is reconciled, it tries to reconcile as many resources as possible.
-Thus if an error happens or a ready condition is not met for a resources, all the other independent resources will be still reconciled.
+Thus, if an error happens or a ready condition is not met for a resources, all the other independent resources will be still reconciled.
 This is the opposite to a fail-fast approach.
 The assumption is that eventually in this way the overall state will converge faster towards the desired state than would be the case if the reconciliation was